Erika Jayne Admits She Knew ‘Dancing With The Stars’ Would Be ‘A Challenge’

 A post shared by Erika Jayne (@theprettymess) on

-Dancing With The Stars fans may think Erika Jayne’s performances on the show are raunchy but they are nothing compared to her music videos and her recent performance at the GLAAD Awards.
-The Real Housewives of Beverly Hills likes to play up her sexpot image and she uses every advantage (and every curve) in her dance routines, making her quite a sight.
+Dancing With The Stars fans may think Erika Jayne’s performances on the show are raunchy, but they are nothing compared to her music videos and her recent performance at the GLAAD Awards.
+The Real Housewives of Beverly Hills star likes to play up her sexpot image and she uses every advantage (and every curve) in her dance routines, making her quite a sight.
 At least she knew going into the DWTS competion that she was going to have to put in a lot of work in order to get the routines right, something Erika seems to have taken head on and so far, despite the outrage over her raunchiness, she seems to be doing pretty well.

 [Featured Image by Michael Buckner/Getty Images]